 The Long-Term Care Ombudsman exists to assist with seniors with problems they face as residents of long-term care facilities such as Assisted Living Facilities and Nursing Homes.
 Their job is to investigate and resolve problems faced in a facility setting.
 They are advocates for assisted living or nursing home residents.

-To speak to a lawyer at Hill Law Group, P.A., call (727) 240-2350 today to request your free consultation with a lawyer at our law firm.
+To speak to a lawyer at Hill & Kinsella, call (727) 240-2350 today to request your consultation with a lawyer at our law firm.